RyanTheAllmighty/Allmighty-Docker-Manager/README.md

 ```

 ## Getting Started
-To get started simply make a copy of the settings.json.example file and save it as settings.json and fill in the details.
+To get started simply make a copy of the settings.json file in the sample directory and save it to a directory you'll run the application from and fill in the details.

 Also make sure you've setup your applications and components as needed.

-Then to get setup simply run the below command in the directory this has been cloned to:
+Then to get setup simply run the below command in the directory you saved them to:

 ```
 adm setup